Oghma-Infinium/Vagabond/Documentation/FAQ.md

 > A: Open the tween menu (press tab) first.

-## Q: How do I open the OAR menu?
-How do I open the IED menu?
+## Q: How do I open the OAR/IED/dmenu?
 >
 > A: These menus have been disabled purposefully.
 Enabling them and messing with these menus is not officially supported.